plfa/plfa.github.io/src/plfa/part1/Isomorphism.lagda.md

      }
 ```

-It is also easy to see that if two types embed in each other, and the
+It is also easy to see that if the same two functions exhibit a
-embedding functions correspond, then they are isomorphic.
-This is a
+retraction in both directions between two types, then they are an
-weak form of anti-symmetry:
+isomorphism.
+This is a weak form of anti-symmetry:
 ```agda
 ≲-antisym : ∀ {A B : Set}
   → (A≲B : A ≲ B)